Key Stage 3 – Years 7 to 9

 At The Priory School, our students work towards GCSEs, BTEC qualifications, and the English Baccalaureate.
 We offer these choices to our students so that they can select the most appropriate qualifications to suit their further goals.

 GCSEs are General Certificates of Secondary Education, and they cover a broad range of subjects that give students a solid foundation of knowledge.
 They represent the standard secondary school qualification.
-When studying science, our students can elect to take ‘core science’, a double GCSE, or biology, chemistry and/or physics.
+When studying science, most students take Combined Science, a double GCSE, or they can apply to take the separate Biology, Chemistry and Physics GCSEs (sometimes known as Triple Science).

 BTEC qualifications are specialist work-related qualifications, and these studies combine practical learning with subject and theory content.
-They are designed for young people who are interested in a particular sector or industry but are unsure as to what job they’d like to do.
-BTEC Firsts are available from entry level to Level 2 (similar standard to GCSEs).
+They are designed for young people who are interested in a particular sector or industry but are unsure as to what job they would like to do.
+BTEC Firsts are available from Entry Level to Level 2 (similar standard to GCSEs).
 At The Priory School we offer the BTEC First Diploma in Dance & BTEC First Diploma in Health and Social Care.

 The English Baccalaureate